Contiguous Piling and Diaphragm Walls

 This method of waterproofing is dependent on the strength of the underlying piles and the tolerances between them than the Oldroyd method (see Figure 1).
 It should only be used in conjunction with reinforced concrete as shown in the diagram above.

-Combined waterproofing systems are often desirable when waterproofing basements.
+Combined Type A and C waterproofing systems are often desirable when waterproofing basements.
 BS 8102:2009 “Code of practice for protection of below ground structures against water from the ground” suggests that “combined protection” should be considered where the assessed risks are deemed to be high (e.g. permanently high water table) or the consequences of failure are high.
 NHBC Chapter 5.4 states that where Grade 3 protection (BS 8102:2009) is required, and below ground wall retains more than 600 mm, measured from the lowest finished floor level, the waterproofing design should include a combination of two types of waterproofing systems.
 Therefore, Drybase and Oldroyd systems are usually combined (see Figure 3).

 A wide variety of combination systems can be specified depending on the type and quality of the retaining wall.
 For example, in certain situations it would be possible to omit the reinforced concrete wall from the example above.
 For further details, please contact our technical department on 01403 210204 or submit an enquiry.